ide-workshop/ide-workshop.github.io/index.md

 ## Program

-The program will be shared after the papers are reviewed.
+The program will be shared closer to the workshop.
 We plan to have a keynote, paper presentations, round table discussions, posters, and more.
 Stay tuned!

 ## Call for submissions